Check out some great sustainable places to stay, eat, and...

 Lancaster Farmland Trust was founded in 1988 by a group of local citizens concerned about the rapid growth of Lancaster County.
-Since then, LFT has become a national leader in farmland preservation - with more than 34,000 acres of farmland protected forever.
+Since then, LFT has developed into a national leader in farmland preservation - with more than 34,000 acres of farmland protected forever.

 LFT works in partnership with farmers, and the community, to preserve the land that supports our economy and nourishes our bodies.

 - When a family decides to preserve their farm with LFT, it is a commitment to future generations as well as to the land.

 - 99% of farms in Lancaster County are family-owned.